 Lee withdrew yet McClelland remained cautious and did not pursue which allowed to regroup.

 The claimed victory was exactly what Lincoln needed.
-To this point the fight had been to preserve the Union at all costs, however, that strategy had been declining in popularity.
-A new strategy was implemented and The Emancipation Proclamation was written.
+To this point the fight had been to preserve the Union at all costs, however, that strategy had been declining in popularity due to heavy casualties and a growing pacifist movement in the form of The Copperheads and a new strategy had to be implemented.
+The Emancipation Proclamation was written to arouse all

 It was carefully crafted so as not to offend any of the border states who were Union but still held Slaves.
 ONLY states that were part of the rebellion were affected.
 It was a political stratagem to ward off England's recognition of the South and to promote insurrection n the South.

-McClelland's failure to pursue Lee's army at Antietam promted Lincoln to relieve him of command and place Ambrose Burnside as commander.
+McClelland's failure to pursue Lee's army at Antietam prompted Lincoln to relieve him of command and place Ambrose Burnside as commander.

 In December of 1862 Burnside took his 'Army of The Potomac' across the Rappahannock River towards Fredericksburg, Virginia.